 From the late 1970s onward, there were several organized attempts to convince the university to rename the college or hyphenate it to reflect changing sensibilities.
 The most recent debate over the naming issue culminated in the 2017 decision on the part of Yale’s president and board of trustees to rename the college after Grace Murray Hopper.
 In academic year 2017-18, the College therefore saw in a new era.

-At its foundation, the college was a noisy place to live because of its location at the corner of College and Elm Streets, where trolleys used to go screeching around the corner.
-That changed under Master Charles Schroeder, who once remarked that if the despicable trolley system were ever removed he would purchase a trolley car, put it in the courtyard, and hold a celebration to commemorate the event.
-The trolley system was indeed removed in 1949, and though a whole car proved unfeasible, Master Schroeder secured a fare collection machine and made good on his promise.
-Thus was born Trolley Night and other trolley-related college traditions that have endured in one form or another until the present day.
+At its foundation, the college was a noisy place to live because of its location at the corner of College and Elm, where trolleys used to go screeching around the corner.
+That changed under Master Charles Schroeder, who remarked that if the “despicable” trolley system were ever removed he would purchase a trolley car, put it in the courtyard, and hold a celebration to commemorate the event.
+The trolley system was indeed removed in 1949, and though a whole car proved unfeasible (Masters and Heads did and do try!), Master Schroeder at least secured a fare collection machine to make symbolic good on his promise.
+Thus was born Trolley Night and affiliated references (e.g. The Trolley Stop, the name of the college’s Buttery) that have endured in one form or another until the present day.

-The history of the College’s decades as Calhoun College, and the life of the ‘Hounies’ who lived within its walls, are still reflected in various ways across the college, most dramatically in the new dining hall windows designed by the artist Barbara Earl Thomas.
+The history of the College’s decades as Calhoun College, and the life of the ‘Hounies’ who lived within its walls, are still reflected in various ways across the college, most dramatically in the new dining hall windows designed by the artist Barbara Earl Thomas, one of which refers directly to the name change.
 A range of documentary evidence can also be sampled via the links at right (“On the name of the college”).